OpenReqEU/keywords-extraction/README.md

 ## Introduction

 The component is based in the preprocess used in the project called similar-related-requirements-recommender.
-The main purpose of this service is to preprocess input requirements and return the clean tokens.
+The main purpose of this service is to preprocess requirements and return their clean tokens.

 ## Technical description

-Next sections provide a general overview of the technical details of the similarity detection service.
+Next sections provide a general overview of the technical details of the service.

 ### Main functionalities